USCGC Rollin Fritch

 USCGC Rollin Fritch is the US Coast Guard's 19th Sentinel-class cutter, and the first to be homeported outside of the Caribbean.
 She is based at the Coast Guard Training Center in Cape May, New Jersey.

 Like her sister ships she was built in the Bollinger Shipyards, in Lockport, Louisiana.
 She was delivered for her sea trials on August 23, 2016, and commissioned on November 19, 2016.

 Design

-Sentinel-class cutters, like Rollin Fritch, are designed with an endurance of five days, and 2950 nmi.
-She is armed with a 25 mm autocannon, gyro-stabilized, and fired from a sensor equipped remote weapons station on the bridge, supplemented by four crew-served Browning machine guns.
+Rollin Fritch, like her sister Sentinel-class cutters, is designed with an endurance of five days, and 2950 nmi.
+She is armed with a 25 mm autocannon, gyro-stabilized, and fired from a sensor equipped remote weapons station on the bridge, supplemented by four crew-served M2 Browning machine guns.
 Her maximum speed is in excess of 28 knots.

-They carry a waterjet-propelled high-speed pursuit boat, deployed and retrieved via a stern launching ramp.
+She carries a waterjet-propelled high-speed pursuit boat, deployed and retrieved via a stern launching ramp.
 The ramp allows the pursuit boat to be deployed and retrieved without bringing the cutter to a stop.